code-openness/code-openness.github.io/teamThree/scholiaToSparql.md

 **Author:** [Katharina Müller](https://github.com/Lianm123)

-***

 ## How Scholia accesses information from Wikidata:
-**In general Wikidata contains many items, each item contains properties and each property contains statements, which are values. **

 ### Let's take a look at the Scholia page for [Jens Nielsen](https://tools.wmflabs.org/scholia/author/Q16733372):
 Here we see that he has the Wikidata item id: Q16733372.
+In general Wikidata contains many items, each item contains properties and each property contains statements, which are values.

 #### Example 1: Venues
 One possibility is to show the venue statistics for his works, as seen [here](https://w.wiki/4G2).
 As you can see, it shows a weighted account of venues, for example "Biotechnology and Bioengineering" or "Applied Microbiology".